Does Cannabis Go Bad? Here's What You Need to Know

 Although there are some basic rules for properly storing cannabis, more advanced storage techniques and materials can ensure that your cannabis stays good for a long time.
 At the very least, you should be storing cannabis in a cool, dark space.
 If you don’t leave your cannabis out in direct sunlight or keep it in the hottest room in your house, you’re already on your way to extending its shelf life.

 Outside these basics, to maximize your cannabis’ shelf life, you’ll want to vacuum seal its container, which should be glass or ceramic since these substances have a neutral charge.
 A proper vacuum seal can minimize oxygen exposure, and a glass or ceramic container with a neutral charge can prevent your cannabis from static exposure, which can accelerate its degradation.
+That's why we partnered with our friends at Fellow to craft our Vacuum Stash Jar to keep your favorite flower fresher, longer.

 A standard mason jar is a great start for proper cannabis storage.
 The airtight lids on mason jars can minimize oxygen exposure, and the glass comprising the jars are charge-neutral.
 To fully ensure an airtight seal, you may also want to consider purchasing a hand or electric vacuum pump attachment.